Study Abroad Program Overview

 Tourism and economic development

-- UN House Scotland - a shared facility with representation from UN agencies, civil society organizations and charities, working to support UN values.
+- UN House Scotland (fall and spring) - a shared facility with representation from UN agencies, civil society organizations and charities, working to support UN values.

 Setting Up Your Internship